 The other famous pink lake in WA is Lake Hillier, which sits in the middle of the creatively named, Middle Island.
-It’s part of a chain of islands in the Recherche Archipelago off the coast of Esperance.
-It’s a 7.5hr drive from Perth and a great pit-stop if you ever do the Nullarbor drive across Australia.
+It’s part of a chain of islands in the Recherche Archipelago off the coast of Esperance, a 7.5hr drive from Perth and a great pit-stop if you ever do the Nullarbor drive across Australia.

 Also, don’t get it confused with the body of water known as Pink Lake that is near Esperance on the mainland.
 This one used to be pink but its water climate has changed and no longer gets the hot pink hue.
-In fact, locals are trying to get its name changed to avoid tourists being disappointed when they see it on a map and rock up to a normal looking lake, haha.
+In fact, locals are trying to get its name changed to avoid tourists getting disappointed when they see it on a map and rock up to a normal looking lake, haha.

 Another lesser-known lake with pink waters is on Rottnest Island.
 It’s not as bright or that hot pink of Hutt or Hillier, but it’s definitely a shade of pink.
 Fortunately, Rottnest has lots of other amazing sites to see and also, quokkas!
 A quokka selfie is always worth a visit to Rotto (as the locals call it.)

-If you’re heading into Australia’s Golden Outback, you’ll find a number of salt lake systems strewn across the landscape.
+If you’re heading into Western Australia’s Golden Outback, you’ll find a number of salt lake systems strewn across the landscape.
 Morawa and its surrounds have quite a few salt lakes that are all sorts of colours.
 Checking out satellite images on Google maps will give you an idea of where to head.

-Can I Swim In The Pink Lakes?
+Can You Swim In The Pink Lakes?

 As the water is high in salt, it may cause skin irritation so wash off with fresh water as soon as you can.